trimstray/mkchain/README.md

         --with-root   add root certificate to certificates chain
 ```

-  > `-o|--out` - without this param `sslmerge` save output chain to `sslmerge/chains/` directory.
+  > `-o|--out` - without this param `mkchain` save output chain to `mkchain/chains/` directory.

 ## How it works

 Let's start with **ssllabs** certificate chain.
-They are delivered together with the `sslmerge` and can be found in the `example/ssllabs.com` directory which additionally contains the `all` directory (containing all the certificates needed to assemble the chain) and the `server_certificate` directory (containing only the server certificate).
+They are delivered together with the `mkchain` and can be found in the `example/ssllabs.com` directory which additionally contains the `all` directory (containing all the certificates needed to assemble the chain) and the `server_certificate` directory (containing only the server certificate).

 The correct chain for the **ssllabs.com** domain (the result of the `openssl` command):